There are several skin markings that are considered normal in newborns.

 White or yellowish cysts are sometimes found on the gums or in the center of the roof of the mouth (called Epstein pearls).
 They do not require treatment.
 These cysts go away in 1 to 2 weeks.

 Flat blue or gray spots (previously called Mongolian spots) can occur over the lower back or buttocks.
 They can be confused with bruises.
-They occur most commonly in newborns with Africa, Latin American, or Asian ancestry.
+They occur most commonly in newborns with African, Latin American, or Asian ancestry.
 They tend to appear less noticeable with age and do not require treatment.

 Photo courtesy of Karen McKoy, MD.